Death made me fall in love with an ordinary life.

 When I'm an old woman with long grey hair and death comes to take me from this earth?
 I hope that I am grateful that even through everything.....I hung onto the beauty and the astounding feelings of an ordinary life.

 Leave me a tip to say 'thank you' for my writing if it helps your heart.
 God bless you!
-Your loving support helps me keep my writing and loving ministry 100% online so it is free and accessible to everyone.
+Your loving gift helps me keep my writing 100% online so it is free and accessible to everyone.